Value Proposition Canvas – Definition, Example & Template

 Porsche

-Value Propositions are defined by the story we tell ourselves.
+Value propositions are defined by the story we tell ourselves.

 It could be the story behind the company and its founder, or the

-Memories in the future.
+memories in the future.

-For example, brands like Supreme or Patagonia are
+For example, brands like Supreme or Patagonia

 represent an attitude and a movement.
 Competing brands offer